-Koh Tao has been a popular backpacker destination for many years.
-Travelers from all over the world have traveled their way to this small island and it’s not difficult to see why: beautiful beaches, panoramic views, incredible food, undersea diving.
+Koh Tao has been a popular backpacking destination for many years.
+Travelers from all over the world come to visit the small island, and it’s not difficult to see why: beautiful beaches, panoramic views, incredible food, and undersea diving.
 It’s a paradise.

 But as the saying goes, there is often trouble in paradise.
-We bet you’re asking, “Well, is Koh Tao safe?” – and we can’t blame you.
+Which is why you’re probably asking, “Well, is Koh Tao safe?” – and we can’t blame you.
 That is why we have created this guide for staying safe in Koh Tao.

-We are going to cover a huge amount of information in our guide.
-From whether it’s safe to visit Koh Tao in 2019, to whether it is dangerous to travel Koh Tao as a solo traveler – and almost everything in-between.
+We are going to be covering a huge amount of safety topics.
+From whether it’s safe to visit Koh Tao in 2022, to if it’s dangerous to travel Koh Tao as a solo traveler – and almost everything in-between.

-You may be looking to travel to Koh Tao with your partner, or you may be curious about visiting as a solo traveler.
-No matter your concerns, we’ll be addressing all of these issues in our complete Koh Tao guide.
+You may be looking to travel to Koh Tao with your partner, or perhaps you’re visiting as a solo traveler.
+No matter your concerns, we’ll be addressing all of these issues in our complete Koh Tao safety guide.

 How safe is Koh Tao (Our opinion)?

-Now, let’s look at the facts of how safe Koh Tao is…
+So, let’s look at the facts of how safe Koh Tao actually is…

 Since 2014 there have been at least nine deaths or disappearances of European tourists on the island of Koh Tao.
 The most distressing being the murders of British travelers Hannah Witheridge and David Miller who were brutally killed in 2014.